 It is a little known fact that towards the end of the 1914-18 war an ever increasing number of pilots started to arrive in England from America to complete their training before joining RFC squadrons to 'help the war effort'.
 Many of those Americans trained at Scampton.
 To assist in training them, a small United States Army Air Corps detachment was set up at Scampton under the command of Major Frankie Scanlon.
 On the staff of Scanlon's unit was a medical officer who was an expert jazz pianist.
 The American medical officer taught Scampton’s Adjutant, an amateur pianist at the time, all there was to know about syncopation.
 That adjutant later put his musical expertise to good use when he became famous after the Armistice as big band leader Jack Payne.
 In 1929 Payne was appointed as the BBC's first Director of Dance Music (a post which, in 2014, seems to be defunct!) and he and his band featured in the BBC's first-ever television broadcast in 1929.
 The band certainly broadcast regularly on BBC programmes during WW2 because I remember listening to them.

 Once the war was over, flying training at Scampton began to be scaled down and finally ceased at the end of December 1918, by which time the airfield had been called Royal Air Force Scampton for barely six months.
 In Spring 1919 the remaining aeroplanes and personnel were moved out.
-In early 1920 the station closed down completely; all the buildings were removed, the field boundaries were reinstated in their original positions and Aisthorpe Farm was put back under the plough.
+In early 1920 the station closed down completely; all the buildings were removed, and the field boundaries were reinstated in their original positions.
+Aisthorpe Farm was put back under the plough.

 During the early 1930s it became evident that WW1 had not been "The war to end all wars" as had been widely proclaimed.
 The situation in Germany, where Hitler’s National Socialists were fast gaining power, gave the UK Government cause for concern over the future security of this country.
 As a result, various schemes were started to re-equip and enlarge the armed forces.
 From those rearmament programmes came a demand for new airfields for the RAF's expanding bomber force.
 One of the sites chosen was that of the old aerodrome at Scampton.

 The local residents were not exactly overjoyed when the RAF announced in 1935, incidentally the year that I was born, that there was once again to be an airfield at Scampton.
-Notwithstanding that discontent, the necessary land was requisitioned and construction work quickly started.
+Notwithstanding that discontent, the necessary land was requisitioned, and construction work quickly started.
 The first building to be erected was a workmen’s hut at the side of Ermine Street, the old Roman Road leading due north from Lincoln, now the A15 trunk road.
 Within a matter of days, this hut was 'accidentally' burned down.
-Nevertheless, work went ahead regardless and on 27 August 1936 the Station Headquarters building was completed and the station opened as part of No 3 Group of Bomber Command.
+Nevertheless, work went ahead regardless and on 27 August 1936 the Station Headquarters building was completed, and the station opened as part of No 3 Group of Bomber Command.

 Scampton's new airfield occupied the same site as the old one had done in 1918 but with the addition of some land to the south of the original aerodrome.
 Aisthorpe House, however, was still on the boundary of the airfield and was occupied by Mr R Fieldsend who was farming the land to the north.
 Unfortunately, the house was an obstruction to flying by the new bomber aeroplanes and eventually the inevitable happened.
 On the night of 31 August 1937 a Handley Page twin-engine biplane Heyford bomber of 9 Squadron, flown by Pilot Officer Torkington-Leech, crashed into Aisthorpe House while attempting to land.
-Fortunately no-one on the ground was killed although Mr Fieldsend and his daughter, who were in the house at the time, were slightly injured and no doubt badly shocked.
+Fortunately, no-one on the ground was killed although Mr Fieldsend and his daughter, who were in the house at the time, were slightly injured and no doubt badly shocked.
 The pilot was hurt rather more seriously but soon resumed flying duties; he was killed in the early days of WW2 whilst flying on active service.
 Following that 1937 accident the remains of the Aisthorpe House were demolished and the family’s land to the north of the airfield was absorbed into the RAF's estate.

 The construction programme at Scampton was almost complete by the time World War 2 broke out.
 By then, most of the wooden huts had been replaced by permanent buildings, including the four huge aircraft hangars which were laid out on a gentle curve, as they were at the many airfields constructed with commendable prescience in preparation for war.
 The idea of the curve was to make it more difficult for enemy aircraft to destroy the entire line in a single pass with a stick of bombs.
 Finally, dozens of married quarters were built in Ermine Crescent, Trenchard Square, and First and Second Avenues.